 Extradition law covers the transfer of a person who has been accused or convicted of a Criminal Offence in a country outside of the UK.
 The individual’s transfer could be sought to stand trial or to serve a sentence that has already been imposed by the requesting country.
 Extradition proceedings can be difficult and distressing whilst the impact on the individual and their family can be extremely severe.

-This is one of the most complex and fast-changing areas of Criminal Law, and it is one in which our expert solicitors specialise in.
-Extradition is not a formality for us, we will use all our resources and legal skills to challenge any arrest warrant by identifying and instructing all types of experts to best assist your case.
+This is one of the most complex and fast-changing areas of criminal law, and it is one in which our expert lawyers specialise in.
+Extradition is not a formality for us, we use all our resources and legal skills to challenge any arrest warrant by identifying and instructing all types of experts to best assist your case.

-We will always fight for the best possible outcome whatever the circumstances and be at your side throughout as instructed solicitors.
+We always fight for the best possible outcome whatever the circumstances and be at your side throughout as instructed lawyers.